manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/BehavioralDesign/BheviouralDesign.md

 #### Overview:

+- Behavioral design patterns are a set of solutions to common problems related to how objects in a software system communicate and work together to accomplish a task or goal.

-Behavioral design patterns address common issues related to object interaction and communication in a system.
+- It address common issues related to object interaction and communication in a system.
 They provide flexible and efficient solutions to manage complex interactions between objects, ensuring that different parts of a system work together seamlessly.

 ### Key Behavioral Design Patterns:

+There are several behavioral design patterns, including:
+- **Observer Pattern**: This pattern defines a one-to-many relationship between objects, so that when one object changes state, all its dependents are notified and updated automatically.
+This pattern is useful when you have objects that need to be notified when something changes, but you don't want to tightly couple them together.
+- **Strategy Pattern**: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+This allows you to select an algorithm at runtime, based on the situation.
+This pattern is useful when you have a set of algorithms that can be used interchangeably, depending on the context.
+- **Command Pattern**: This pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+This pattern is useful when you need to separate the object that invokes a command from the object that knows how to execute it.
+- **Template Method Pattern**: This pattern defines the skeleton of an algorithm in a base class, but lets subclasses override specific steps of the algorithm without changing its structure.
+This pattern is useful when you have a set of similar algorithms with slight variations.
+- **Iterator Pattern**: This pattern provides a way to access the elements of an aggregate object sequentially, without exposing its underlying representation.
+This pattern is useful when you have a collection of objects that you want to iterate over without exposing the internal implementation of the collection.

 ### 1. Observer Pattern